Terms and Conditions

 - b. cancel the Agreement, in which case Planex must refund to the Customer any monies paid by the Customer to Planex in respect of any goods that will not be supplied by reason of the cancellation.

-- 4.1 If payment terms are not specified in a quotation, then:
+- 4.1 Unless otherwise agreed in writing, if payment terms are not specified in a quotation, then:

 - a. terms of payment are strictly cash on delivery, except for account customers where credit is provided;